Back and Forth (Cameo song)

-"Back and Forth" is a 1987 single by Cameo, and was released on February 24, 1987.
+"Back and Forth" is a song by American funk band Cameo, released on February 24, 1987 as the third single from their 1986 album Word Up!.

 Chart performance

-The single was the third release from Cameo's, Word Up! album and was the group's twelfth top 10 soul single peaking at number three for two weeks and peaked at number fifty on the pop charts making it their fourth entry on the Hot 100.
+The single was the group's twelfth top 10 soul single peaking at number three for two weeks and peaked at number fifty on the pop charts making it their fourth entry on the Hot 100.
 "Back and Forth" was also the group's third top ten on the dance chart, peaking at number six.

 Music video

 Jazz musician Miles Davis makes a cameo in the song's music video.